 9. Supreme Leader Snoke will be brought to life using practical effects

-- It will provide more details about the main protagonists — Not surprisingly, The Last Jedi will give fans more information about the heroes we first met in The Force Awakens, including how they handle themselves when faced with obstacles.
+Not surprisingly, The Last Jedi will also give fans more information about the heroes we first met in The Force Awakens, including how they handle themselves when faced with obstacles.
 “I wanted to know more about each of them, and that doesn’t just mean information or backstory,” Johnson said.
 “Figure out what’s the most difficult thing each of them could be challenged with now — let’s throw that at them and dig into what really makes them tick by seeing how they handle that.”

 While Johnson didn’t confirm the fan theory that Rey is a Skywalker, he did tease that the film will expand on the connection between these two characters.
 The Last Jedi will begin right where The Force Awakens ended, with Rey handing Luke his old lightsaber.
 The next chapter will further explore their relationship, with Rey “both not knowing what’s going to happen and also having a lot of expectations in her head about how this is going to go,” said Johnson.

 That being said, it sounds like Luke’s story may be the main focus of the upcoming film, since Johnson also stated that “What’s going on with Luke Skywalker?” is the primary question at the center of The Last Jedi.

 11. The official poster and a callback to A New Hope